hereya/hereya-cli/README.md

 ## `hereya workspace add PACKAGE`

-add a package to the workspace
+adds a package to the workspace

 ```
 USAGE